lechtung/SyncPK/README.md

 Before installing, you will need two things:

-### 1. Plex Account (Automated OAuth)
+### 1. Plex Account (OAuth)
-You NO LONGER need to manually hunt for your Plex Token!
-During installation, the script will automatically generate a secure PIN and provide you with a short link (e.g., `https://plex.tv/link`).
-You simply visit that link, authorize SyncPK, and the installer will securely pull your Plex Token automatically.
+The installation script uses a secure OAuth flow to connect with your Plex server.
+During the installation, the script will automatically generate a secure PIN and provide you with a short link (e.g., `https://plex.tv/link`).
+You simply visit that link, authorize SyncPK, and the installer will securely configure your server automatically.

 ### 2. TMDB API Key
 This is required to fetch movie/show posters and durations for your dashboard.